Orama-Interactive/Pixelorama-Docs/docs/tool_options.md

 sidebar_label: Tool Options
 ---

-## An Introduction of how the Tool Options Work
+## An Introduction to how the Tool Options Work

-### Pixelorama's tool options are located in about the middle of the right UI panel an indicated in the picture:
+Pixelorama's tool options are located in about the middle of the right UI panel as indicated in the picture:

 ![Tool_Options](assets/ui-tooloptions.png)